SohamKukreti/omilia/README.md

 # Omilia
 ## Promoting fun learning with Omilia
-Omilia is a retro-themed game inspired from platformer games popular in the 90s with an added feature which makes it an educational game.This feature involves a set of questions in different languages which are asked after the player completes each level.
+Omilia is a retro-themed game inspired from platform games popular in the 90s with an added feature which makes it an educational game.This feature involves a set of questions in different languages which are asked after the player completes each level.
 TO move to the next level the player must give the right answer.

 ## Demo
 Link to the youtube video demo : https://www.youtube.com/watch?v=9ukLw9uVfgc